eneam/mboxviewer/ReadMe.markdown

 * fast parsing of mbox;
 * quick access to attachments;
 * export of single mail in Eml;
-* search by date, subject, sender or raw email;
-* sort date, from, to and subject columns;
+* sort emails by date, from, to and subject columns;
+* search (unsorted emails) by date range, subject, sender, recepient, message text and text attachments;
+* search (sorted emails) by date range, subject, sender and recepient;
-* support for ISO-8859-[1-9] and utf8 encoded header fields and body text;
+* support for header fields and body text encoded with Windows supported character sets/page codes;
-* support for searching emails sorted by header fields (except for searching of entire RAW message);

 Changes
 ---

+v 1.0.2.2

+ - To improve mbxoview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;
+ - updated User Manual to describe new and updated features;
+ - added Next/Previous search directions options to the Find dialog;
+ - reduced number of false positive searches;
+ - fixed potential search issue introduced in v 1.0.2.1;

 v 1.0.2.1